Deep Fried Turkey

 The downside to deep frying is that it can be dangerous, so making sure you remain safe is key.
 Did you know that the majority of emergency room visits on Thanksgiving are from fried turkey injuries?

-The first thing you need to do is decide on a recipe.
-The recipe can be as simple as a salt and pepper rub, simple turkey injection.
+The first thing you need to do is decide on a rub or injection recipe.
+The recipe can be as simple as a salt and black pepper rub, simple turkey injection or another premade blend.
+A lot of folks like a Cajun seasoning or blackened seasoning.
+You can also use things like garlic powder, cayenne pepper, lemon juice and herbs like thyme.

 At our house, we throw a Friendsgiving and use a 24 hour brine and turkey rub.
 You can also do a traditional dry brine.

 Make sure you have all of the correct equipment.
 I recommend buying a fryer pot specific for turkey frying.
-Around thanksgiving you can find these anywhere.
+Around thanksgiving you can find these anywhere, this is the one we own and use for many other purposes than just frying turkeys.

 The only three essential items it does not come with are the propane tank, work gloves and a Class B Fire Extinguisher (for chemical fires).
 It will have the correct hoses, fry basket, hook and thermometer.
 This can be used for other things throughout the year.